Semi-Slav Defense: Slav move order: 2...c6

 Protecting the d5-pawn with the c-pawn has at least three implications for Black.
-First, it allows Black to keep the option to enter the Slav Defence, i.e., developing his light-squared bishop to f5 at the appropriate moment, before moving his e-pawn.
+First, it allows Black to keep the option to enter the Slav Defense, i.e., developing his light-squared bishop to f5 at the appropriate moment, before moving his e-pawn.
 Second, it may discourage White from capturing on d5, given the somewhat drawish reputation of the Exchange Slav.
 Third, it prevents White from entering the Catalan opening with 3.g3.

-One drawback of playing 2... c6 is that White may continue 3.
-Nf3, and after 3...
-Nf6 play 4. e3 ("Slow Slav"), and now Black cannot really play the Semi-Slav since 4...e6 is considered to be good for White as he has not committed to Nc3 thus having other options to develop, for example Nbd2 or b3.
+One drawback of playing 2...c6 is that White may continue 3.Nf3, and after 3...Nf6 play 4.e3 ("Slow Slav"), and now Black cannot really play the Semi-Slav since 4...e6 is considered to be good for White as he has not committed to Nc3 thus having other options to develop, for example Nbd2 or b3.